-SEO stands for Search Engine optimization.
-It has been resolve around Google today.
+SEO stands for Search Engine Optimization.
+It has been resolved around Google today.
 SEO is the world’s most popular search page.
-It was co-founded by Larry pages and Sergey Brin.
-SE0 and search Engine marketing began with the launch with the first websites published in 1991.
+It was co-founded by Larry Pages and Sergey Brin.
+SE0 and search Engine marketing began with the launch of the first websites published in 1991.
 After the launch of the first web engine, SEO officially began in 1997.
-We should need to thank the manager of Rock band Jefferson that help in giving birth to SEO. we will provide you with a brief idea of the History Of Search Engine Optimization.
+We should need to thank the manager of the Rock band Jefferson that helping give birth to SEO. we will provide you with a brief idea of the History Of Search Engine Optimization.

 Search Engine Optimization Vs Search Engine Management.

-Before search engine optimization becomes official name peoples were using other names.
+Before search engine optimization becomes official name people were using other names.

 - Search Engine positioning